jonhare/COMP6237/index.md

 * **Coursework 2**.
 Set Monday 17th February.
 Due Friday 24th April, 16:00.
 Feedback by Friday, 15th May 16:00 : [Specification](cw/coursework2.html)

 ## Where to get additional help
+Here are a couple of documents to help you.
+The first is an overview of the course, so that you can see the structure:
+* [Course Structure] (./lectures/pdf/COMP6237KO.pdf)

+The second is a guide to help you with the first piece of coursework:
+* [Self-Study Guide CW1] (./lectures/pdf/CW1SelfStudyGuide.pdf)

 Talk to us!
 As we said above, you are more than welcome to arrange to meet with us in the unused lecture slots (or at other times if necessary) to discuss issues related to the course. <a href="http://www.ecs.soton.ac.uk/people/sh7n18">Sarah</a> ([email](mailto:sarah.hewitt@soton.ac.uk)) and <a href="http://www.ecs.soton.ac.uk/people/mb8">Markus</a> ([email](mailto:mb8@ecs.soton.ac.uk)) can both be reached by email or by coming to find us in our offices (32/3017 for Sarah & 32/4033 for Markus).

 For further practical help, you can also talk with the PhD students, who run the help desk in the Zepler lab.